HIP-infrastructure/HIP-infrastructure.github.io/docs/source/guides/GUIDE_How_to_use_Desktops_and_run_applications_from_the_App_Catalog.rst

-How to use the application library and working sessions (TODO)
+How to use Desktops and run applications from the App Catalog (U/C)
 ***********************************************************************